Estonian Kroon, R.I.P.

 Today is the last day Estonians can walk into a store and buy something with Estonian kroons.
 As of tomorrow, they'll have to use euros.

 Estonia is the newest member of the Euro Zone.
 The majority of Estonians are supportive of the move to the euro.
 But they’re also sad to say goodbye to the kroon.

 The currency was introduced in 1991 after Estonia gained independence from the Soviet Union, and became a symbol of independence.

-Mikhel Raud, writer and judge on " Estonian Idol," remembers when he held his first Kroons.
-"That’s probably the very moment when I realized, hey, we are living in an independent country," he says.
+Mihkel Raud, writer and judge on Estonian Idol, remembers when he held his first kroons.
+"That's probably the very moment when I realized, hey, we are living in an independent country," he says.

 Some Estonians even remember their first purchase with kroons.
 For Hando Sinsalu, a business owner in Tallinn, it was a hamburger.

 This week, Estonians have been considering what to buy with their last kroons .

 Üllar Jaaksoo, a software company CEO, says he thought about it for weeks -- then decided to buy pencils for his future grandchildren.